sdmg15/Best-websites-a-programmer-should-visit/README.md

 ## Building a Simple Compiler/Interpreter
 - [:snowman: Possibly the smallest compiler ever](https://github.com/thejameskyle/the-super-tiny-compiler) : This is an ultra-simplified example of all the major pieces of a modern compiler written in easy to read JavaScript.
 - [Awesome Compilers](http://aalhour.com/awesome-compilers/) : Curated list of awesome resources on Compilers, Interpreters, and Runtimes.
-- [Growing a compiler](http://www.cs.dartmouth.edu/~mckeeman/cs48/mxcom/gem/html/GrowingCompiler.html) : Learn how to grow a compiler
 - [Let’s Build A Simple Interpreter.
 Part 1.](https://ruslanspivak.com/lsbasi-part1/) : Try to demystify compilers by building one
 - [Resources for Amateur Compiler Writers](http://c9x.me/compile/bib/) : Resources for Amateur Compiler Writers
 - [Structure and Interpretation of Computer Programs](https://sarabander.github.io/sicp/html/index.xhtml) : Structure and Interpretation of Computer Programs
 - [Writing My First Compiler](https://dev.to/fcpauldiaz/writing-my-first-compiler) : Write out your first compiler
-- [An Intro to Compilers](https://nicoleorchard.com/blog/compilers) : How to Speak to Computers, Pre-Siri
 - [Write your own compiler](http://staff.polito.it/silvano.rivoira/HowToWriteYourOwnCompiler.htm) : How to write your compiler
 - [Crafting Interpreters](http://craftinginterpreters.com/) A handbook for writing interpreters, first implementing a tree walking interpreter and later a bytecode virtual machine